 Tooth loss is only the most obvious indicator of gum disease.
-Scientific research has discovered linkage between gum disease and stroke, heart disease, diabetes - even an increased risk for pregnant women.
+Scientific research has discovered a linkage between gum disease and stroke, heart disease, diabetes – even an increased risk for pregnant women.
 When your gums become diseased, your entire immune system is weakened.

 *****REMEMBER: Periodontal Disease is NOT curable but can be improved and maintained, thus reducing the systemic effects.

 Root canals are probably the most notorious procedure in dentistry and the most common procedure relating to endodontics.
 When a tooth becomes infected it is usually related to the nerves in the root of the tooth.
 The infected nerves need to be removed.
 If left untreated an infection can turn into an abscess, which is a much more serious problem that includes bone loss in the jaw.

 The area around the tooth is numbed with a local anesthetic to start the procedure.
 The dentist will then drill down into the tooth to create an opening into the canal.
 They will then be able to remove infected tissue and clean the canal.
 After the infection has been removed, the space if filled with a sealant called gutta-percha.
 It is highly recommended that a tooth that has undergone a root canal is fitted with a crown.
 This will improve the appearance of the tooth, and will also make it much more likely that the root canal is successful.

 “Root canal” has become a scary term for dental patients to hear, but the benefits of the procedure and advances in dental technology have made it much less